 - A custom domain name requires a plan upgrade, or you will be forced to use a default domain like myawesomesite.wordpress.com.

 - You are stuck with a limited amount of themes.
 Customization is limited to pre-existing options.
 Free users have a limited choice of themes and can’t apply additional CSS for customization.
+You need a Business plan or above to install themes from the WordPress repository or use any third-party themes.
+For ssh access and wp-cli automatons you also need at least the Business plan.

 - Your site can be deleted by WordPress.com if it violates their terms of service.